quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

 * [compare two elements between each other](#compare-elements-between-each-other);
 * [swap two elements in the array](#swap-elements-in-the-array).

-For simplification, let's create for these two operations small auxiliary routines that will be used across all our [sorting algorithms][sorting-algorithm] implementations.
+For simplication, let's create for these two operations small auxiliary routines that will be used across all our [sorting algorithms][sorting-algorithm] implementations.

 #### Compare elements between each other
-Here we will usually check whether the element at first passed index is less than the element at second passed index:
+Here we will check whether the element at first passed index is less than the element at second passed index:
 ```javascript
 function less(array, i, j) {
     return array[i] < array[j];